-13.01 Effective January 1, 2019, all employees shall be paid bi-weekly according to the wage schedule set out in Exhibit A, attached hereto and made a part hereof as if fully rewritten herein.
+13.01 Effective January 1, 2022, all employees shall receive three (3%) percent wage increase and shall be paid bi-weekly according to the wage schedule set out in Exhibit A, attached hereto and made a part hereof as if fully rewritten herein.

-13.02 Effective January 1, 2020, all employees shall be paid bi-weekly according to the wage schedule set out in Exhibit B, attached hereto and made a part hereof as if fully rewritten herein.
+13.02 Effective January 1, 2023, all employees shall receive three (3%) percent wage increase and shall be paid bi-weekly according to the wage schedule set out in Exhibit B A, attached hereto and made a part hereof as if fully rewritten herein.

-13.03 Effective January 1, 2021, all employees shall be paid bi-weekly according to the wage schedule set out in Exhibit B, attached hereto and made a part hereof as if fully rewritten herein.
+13.03 Effective January 1, 2024, all employees shall receive three (3%) percent wage increase and shall be paid bi-weekly according to the wage schedule set out in Exhibit B A, attached hereto and made a part hereof as if fully rewritten herein.

-13.04 A Firefighter acting as the shift Officer-in-Charge shall be compensated an additional two dollars (\$2.00) per hour for each hour serviced in the Officer in Charge position.
+13.04 A Firefighter acting as the shift Officer-in-Charge shall be compensated at the Lieutenants' rate of pay for each hour serviced in the Officer in Charge position.